-Here is an overview of the technique to embroider smocking.
+Here is an overview of the technique for embroidering smocking.
 The next section will show you some individual stitches.

 Step 1 - Direction

 Work from left to right as a right-handed smocker.
 Left-handers will work in the opposite direction.
-At first, this may feel a little strange but you will soon get used to it.
-A
+At first, this may feel a little strange, but you will soon get used to it.

 Step 2 - Starter Stitch